Waterloo Road series 11: Casting

 Adam Thomas reprised his role as Donte Charles.

 It was reported on 30 November 2021 that Adam Thomas, who portrayed Donte Charles in the first four series, would return.
-Thomas' return was confirmed on 24 January 2022, alongside that of original cast members Angela Griffin and Katie Griffiths, in their respective roles as Kim Campbell and Chloe Charles.
+Thomas' return was confirmed on 24 January 2022, alongside that of original cast members Angela Griffin and Katie Griffiths, in their respective roles as Kim Campbell and Chlo Charles.
 Kim is now the school's headteacher.
 All three cast members spoke of their delight at reprising the role and exploring their characters again.
 This marks Thomas's return to acting following his departure from Emmerdale in 2018.
 Thomas admitted that he was washing up in his restaurant when he got a call from the casting director inviting him to discuss reprising the role with Roach.
 He was excited about the idea of a revival, but tried to "act cool" in front of Roach.
 Afterwards, he then had to wait for the revival to be green-lit.
 Griffin accredited the show's stories and Roach's commitment for finding new talent to her decision to return to Waterloo Road.

 In February 2022, it was reported that Chelsee Healey was in discussions with producers to reprise her role as Janeece Bryant, a role she portrayed across six series.
 Healey is a regular cast member in Hollyoaks, which sparked rumours she may leave the soap.
 A Hollyoaks spokesperson confirmed she would not be leaving Hollyoaks but may also appear in Waterloo Road.
 Despite not being officially announced, the character returned for a cameo appearance in the second episode of the series.

 Nine additional regular cast members were announced on 10 February 2022, portraying members of the school's staff.
 The announcement was made via a video on the show's social media channels.
 Roach expressed his excitement at announcing the cast and commented, "we're creating some new iconic characters for the next generation of Waterloo Road".
 Kym Marsh was cast as Nicky Walters, a school canteen worker and mother to two schoolchildren.
 Marsh was pleased to return to Manchester to film the series.
 Vincent Jerome and James Baxter joined the show as co-deputy headteachers Lindon King and Joe Casey, respectively.
 Jo Coffey plays Wendy Whitwell, the headteacher's personal assistant.
 Shauna Shim and Neil Fitzmaurice were cast as music teacher Valerie Chambers and history teacher Neil Guthrie, respectively.
-Rachel Leskovac portrays Coral Walker, the head of English, and Katherine Pearce will appear in the role of Amy Spratt, an early careers teacher (ECT).
+Rachel Leskovac portrays Coral Walker, the head of English, and Katherine Pearce appears in the role of Amy Spratt, an early careers teacher (ECT).
 Sonia Ibrahim also joins the show as Jamilah Omar, a social worker.